-The Art Director will know exactly what the client is looking for, help make sure the shots are captured to the brand’s needs, take decisions to keep the shoot moving forward efficiently and choose final imagery selects.
+The Art Director will know exactly what the client is looking for, help make sure the shots are captured to the brand’s needs, make decisions to keep the shoot moving forward efficiently, and choose final imagery selects.
 Art Directors often make sense when a client cannot be on-set themselves.

-To get an Art Directors unique perspective on how to get the most of a photo shoot, please check out our fascinating interview with Anne von Hemert, Creative Director of Briogeo.
+To get an Art Directors unique perspective on how to get the most out of a photo shoot, please check out our fascinating interview with Anne von Hemert, Creative Director of Briogeo.

 Shoot Type #2: E-Commerce Flat Lays

 If you want straightforward still-life images of your product, this is the type of shoot you are looking for.
 While it may seem like you could just hand off your product(s) to a photographer and tell them to get snapping, there are still a few crew members we would recommend:

 Again, choosing a photographer who is in sync with the vision you have for your ultimate product shots is key.
 It is important to select a Photographer who has a depth of experience in your particular category (for example, just because a photographer does a decent job with fine jewelry, does not mean they will be good at shooting beauty products).
 Giving the Photographer a clear mood board and a defined shot list will set everyone up for success.